Air Conditioner Repair Checklist

 Tilt the filter up to the light.
 If you can’t see through it, you certainly should get a new one.

 4 Tips on Cleaning Your Air Conditioning Equipment

 Greenery, plants and shrubbery can obstruct your condensing equipment.
 This could limit its airflow, lower its energy efficiency and impact your comfort.
 Here’s a way you can get your system operating smoothly again.

 - Turn off electricity totally at the breaker or outdoor device.

 - Get rid of plant waste around the unit.
 Once you’ve cleared larger debris within a two-foot area, you can use a paint brush or vacuum to slowly remove dirt from the equipment’s fins.
-Warped fins can also affect efficiency, so you can attempt to reshape them with a blunt knife.
+Warped fins can also affect efficiency.

 - Use a hose nozzle to slowly clean the fins from inside the equipment.
 Don’t get moisture on the fan motor.